 The images projected are of Church leaders who lie and deceive to hoodwink converts into believing they are being initiated into the Church of Christ and incorporated into the salvic body.
 Latter-day Saint leaders are portrayed as distorters of Bible teachings who are "out to get the members of your church."

-No Temple-attending Latter-day Saint, of whioch I am one, considers that they have taken part in barbaric rituals in the temples, and if those who maintain otherwise were able to view these ceremonies for themselves, they would alter their opinions.
+No Temple-attending Latter-day Saint, of which I am one, considers that they have taken part in barbaric rituals in the temples, and if those who maintain otherwise were able to participate in Temple ceremonies for themselves, their opinions would drastically change.

 In these holy places, Latter-day Saints are instructed that they are the progeny of a divine parent.
-They learn that he has marked out for them the way of salvation.
+They learn that he has marked out for them the way of salvation in order to ensure their happiness for eternity.
 Such teaching encourages profound gratitude for God, and engenders a dependent relationship with deity.
 Solemn covenants are made between God and the individual which, if honoured, will produce a person marked by moral rectitude, obedient to the laws of God and man, and who consciously strives to be Christlike in all avenues of life.

-It is anticipated that the widely divergent views propounded by the Anti-Mormons listed in this brief work will impress the reader that such as these are hopelessly adrift and at odds with each other in degrees that are so profound as to be irreconcilable.
+It is anticipated that the widely divergent views propounded by the Anti-Mormons listed in this work will impress the reader that Anti-Mormons are hopelessly adrift and at odds with each other in degrees that are so profound as to be irreconcilable.
 This, then, is the Predicament of Anti-Mormons.